Mot0193/ff2p-press/README.md

 Default preset is "medium"

+## h264_nvenc (H264 hardware accelerated for Nvidia GPUs)
+libx264 is pretty fast already on the cpu, but for the sake of having the option the script supports h264_nvenc too.
+Once again hardawre accelerated encoders are very fast even at their highest settings, but the quality is lacking compared to their cpu versions (in this case libx264).

+h264_nvenc supports the same main presets as hevc_nvenc: p1, p2, p3, ... p7. higher values provide higher quality.

+Default preset (for this script) is "p7"

+CBR (Constant bitrate) is also enabled.

 ## libaom-av1 (av1)
 This is av1 software encoding.
-VERY slow, but considered the best.
-Because of its mind-numbing speed, i consider going under the preset 8 to be brave (this is actually the "cpu-used" argument, not really a "preset").
-But even at the fastest preset (8) it can achieve great results, sometimes even better and faster compared to libx265 at the very slow preset.
-This is just from my very limited testing, though.
+VERY slow, but considered the best. libaom-av1 doenst have "presets" but it does have the "cpu-used" argument, which for the purposes of this script it can be considered as a "preset" setting.
+Even at the fastest value (8) it can achieve great results, sometimes even better and faster compared to libx265 at the veryslow preset.
+This is just from my very limited testing, but be your own judge.
+I dont reccomend going below preset 4, as the encoding time becomes unbearable (even on high end cpus).

 libaom-av1 supports these "[cpu-used](https://ffmpeg.org/ffmpeg-codecs.html#libaom_002dav1)" values as "presets": (0, 1, 2, ...
 8), 0 being the slowest while 8 the fastest.
 For reference, the library defaults to 1.